US seizes fifth oil tanker as Venezuela pressure campaign continues

 It did not say why the tanker was targeted or offer further details on alleged violations.
 The Wall Street Journal reported the tanker had previously been sanctioned by Washington for transporting Russian oil.

-The operation comes two days after US forces seized two oil tankers, including the Russian flagged Marinera oil tanker, originally known as the Bella-1.
+The operation comes two days after US forces seized two oil tankers, including the Russian-flagged Marinera oil tanker, originally known as the Bella-1.

-The US Department of Justice has since said it was investigating the crew of the ship, which was seized in the northern Atlantic, for failing to comply with Coast Guard orders and would pursue charges.
+The US Department of Justice has since said it was investigating the crew of the ship, which was seized in the northern Atlantic, for failing to comply with coastguard orders and would pursue charges.

 Russia has decried the seizure as a “gross violation” of international maritime law and called on the US to release the crew.

-Since US military forces abducted Venezuelan leader Nicolas Maduro on Saturday, Washington has vowed to maintain its blockade on sanctioned oil tankers.
+Since US military forces abducted Venezuelan leader Nicolas Maduro on Saturday, Washington has pledged to maintain its blockade on sanctioned oil tankers.
 It has also called on Venezuela to staunch its ties with Russia and China.

-United States President Donald Trump has said the operation against Maduro, which has been roundly condemned as a flagrant violation of international law, as well as the continued sanctions and military pressure is aimed at opening the country’s vast oil reserves to US companies.
+US President Donald Trump has said the operation against Maduro – which has been roundly condemned as a flagrant violation of international law – as well as the continued sanctions and military pressure, is aimed at opening the country’s vast oil reserves to US companies.

-He was set to meet with oil and gas executives at the White House later Friday.
+He was set to meet with oil and gas executives at the White House later on Friday.

 The US seized another tanker in the Caribbean earlier this week, the M Sophia, which the military described as a “stateless” vessel.
 Panama later said the ship’s flag had been cancelled by the country last year.